 One runner friend said he wondered about nude running and tried it out on his treadmill at home, as he has been hemming and hawing about joining in.
 After hearing that, I asked a few participants if they had done practice runs before a race.
 Half said yes, half said they had decided to just “wing it” on race day.

 Sweat was the number one complaint of nude runners.
 When wearing clothing, the sweat has something to absorb it.
 When running naked, it just runs down your body.

-One lady I interviewed said next time, she would bring spray-on sunscreen.
-I was confused about why when she explained that a gentleman asked to borrow her sunscreen then declined when he realized it was lotion because he didn’t want to “rub it in.”
+One lady I interviewed said next time she would bring spray-on sunscreen.
+I was confused when she explained that a gentleman asked to borrow her sunscreen then declined when he realized it was lotion because he didn’t want to “rub it in.”
 Ummm, yeah.
 Had not considered that.
 Also, you are exposing areas that the sun does not typically see.

-Also, even if you don’t normally wear bug spray, apparently it can be a good idea because, well, flies are attracted to odors.
+Also, even if you don’t normally wear bug spray, it can be a good idea because flies are attracted to odors.
 “Think cows’ butts,” she said.